 Webspam can take many forms.
 It is a deliberate attempt to manipulate search engine rankings using deceptive practices.
 It is best to ask yourself if you have earned your search engine rankings.
 If it doesn’t, it’s likely spam.
 Spam practices are used to increase traffic to websites or those of clients.

 Spam has been a major money-maker for many industries over the years (think casino, porn, and pharmaceuticals).
 These types of sites have been a long-standing goal for search engines.

 Since the invention of search engines, people have tried to manipulate their way to the top.
 It’s bad news for search engines because more relevant pages are buried under non-relevant results.

 This also makes it harder for legitimate websites and SEO professionals to have their sites found.
-Google have been fighting spammers since the inception of Google’s search engine.
+Google has been fighting spammers since the inception of Google’s search engine.
 Their goal is to help people find the answers they are looking for and assist legitimate websites with getting search traffic.
-Spam just clogs up the system, causes Google more work to find the relevant results and if served up to a search engine user won’t help them find the answer or information they were looking for.
+Spam just clogs up the system, causes Google more work to find the relevant results, and if served up to a search engine users won’t help them find the answer or information they were looking for.

 Search engine guidelines are a guideline for websites that want to rank high in search results.
 Anything that doesn’t follow the guidelines is likely to be considered Spam and liable to some action or penalty.

 Clear instructions are given in Google’s Webmaster Guidelines regarding how to avoid spamming.
 Let’s take a look at each one.